HOGENT-Databases/DB2-Workshops/docs/README.md

 ## Notebooks
 In certain workshops a `.IPYNB` file is provided, this file can be opened with `Azure Data Studio` and can give you some more insight.
 Basically it combines SQL statements which can be executed and some additional information how the statement works.

+## Contributions and feedback
+Please feel free to open issues, fix bugs/typo's or provide feedback.